btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 ```

 The above error message demonstrates that:
 1. Function calls may be ambiguous when the argument is `null`, because `null` can represent a `String` or any class type.
+This is the case when there are multiple overloads in which `null` can be coerced to.
 2. When overload resolution is ambiguous, an error message will be produced by my compiler.
 Further, the compiler will print additional hints, specifying all the candidates that match.
 3. If a method name does not exist, an error message is printed.
 4. If there is a field of the same name as a method that does not exist, then an additional hint will be provided, showing the declaration of that field.
 Note that (as mentioned above) it is perfectly valid to have a field and a method with the same name, but the hint is produced in case the programmer actually wanted to refer to the field.
 Similarly, when there is a method of the same name as a field that does not exist, an additional hint will also be provided.